Climate change homepage

 SEPA's position on climate change

-We recognises that climate change is the greatest threat to the
+We recognise that climate change is the greatest threat to the

-future of the planet's ecosystems, with significant
+future of the planet's ecosystems, with significant socio-economic

 SEPA's role in addressing climate change